Kwame

-Kwame is an Akan masculine given name among the Akan people (such as the Ashanti and Fante) in Ghana which is given to a boy born on Saturday.
+Kwame is an Akan masculine given name among the Akan people (such as the Akuapem, Ashanti, Akyem, Bono and Fante) in Ghana which is given to a boy born on Saturday.
 Traditionally in Ghana, a child would receive their Akan day name during their Outdooring, eight days after birth.

 According to Akan tradition, people born on particular days exhibit certain characteristics or attributes.
-Kwame has the appellation "Atoapoma" or "Oteanankannuro" meaning "combat ready."
+Kwame has the appellation "Atoapoma" or "Oteanankannuro" meaning "combat ready".

 The day naming tradition in Ghana extends to folk characters such as Anansi and deities.
 Traditional Akan religion states that God created himself on Saturday and is therefore also named "Kwame".

 Origin and meaning of Kwame

 In the Akan culture, day names are derived from deities.
 Kwame originated from Koyame and the Akan day name God.
 The name Kwame means extremes in fortune, health and spirituality; versatile, idealistic and intuitive.
 Males named Kwame are reputed to be talented and good problem solvers.